Cruel Compendium #81 🏋🏻♀️

 A list of links and resources for those affected by Hurricane Helene, and how you can help, plus more mutual aid links.

-.
+I learned about the excellent This is Uncomfortable podcast, stories about the unanticipated ways money affects our lives, through Nic Antoinette.
 This episode is about a Palestinian woman who evacuated to Egypt with her husband, leaving her family behind.
-She speaks about what it's like to live in a city bustling with life just miles from where her family stillΒ faces death every day, and how unfair it is to be deemed "worthy" to live and escape based on whether or not you have $5,000.This Palestinian family is coming from Gaza via Egypt to settle in Austin.
-Donate to help them get settled in their new home.
+She speaks about what it's like to live in a city bustling with life just miles from where her family still faces death every day, and how unfair it is to be deemed "worthy" to live and escape based on whether or not you have $5,000.

 See where candidates stand on the issues you care about at IssueVoter.org.

-Texas voters: 1 in 10 TX voters recently got put on the βsuspenseβ list.
+Texas voters: 1 in 10 TX voters recently got put on the “suspense” list.
 The deadline to register is October 7!

-Please check your voter registration at bit.ly/checktexas!Β
+Please check your voter registration at bit.ly/checktexas!

-If your status shows βsuspenseβ or you have moved or changed your name since the last election, you can make updates online at bit.ly/texasaddress.
+If your status shows “suspense” or you have moved or changed your name since the last election, you can make updates online at bit.ly/texasaddress.

-Note that you canβt register online in Texas β you have to do it in person, or mail in your registration.
+Note that you can’t register online in Texas — you have to do it in person, or mail in your registration.

 Visit ceasefiretoday.com for helpful links to email/call your Congress members, sign petitions, find a protest near you, and more.